There’s this thing in digital audio called Dither.

 I love this idea.

 Neil Young finally got his wish to attempt to restore audio fidelity to our lives.
-They are calling the thing Pono and most of the press reports … Read the rest
+They are calling the thing Pono and most of the press reports on it present it as a battle with … Read the rest